All Episodes

 We probably won't.

-Uh but we've had an agreement on other things that are really good.
+But we have an agreement on other things that are really good.

 Nancy, would you like to say something?

-I think the American people recognize uh that we must keep government open, that a shutdown is not worth anything, and that you should not have a Trump shutdown.
+I think the American people recognize that we must keep government open, that a shutdown is not worth anything, and that you should not have a Trump shutdown.

-Uh, you have the White House.
+You have the White House.

-You should pass.
+You should pass the Senate.

 I don't want to waste time.